Party Wall Surveyors in Essex

 You may need a surveyor if you're planning:

-• Any structural changes near a shared boundary
+Any structural changes to a shared party wall

 The Legal Requirement

-Failing to follow the Party Wall Act can lead to costly delays, legal disputes, or forced changes to your project.
-A professional surveyor ensures you meet every legal requirement from the start.
+Failing to follow the Party Wall Act can lead to costly delays and potential legal disputes.
+A party wall surveyor ensures you meet every legal requirement from the start.

 Want to work together?